dah007/vscode-mcp-debug/docs/TEST_RESULTS.md

 - `GET /debug-data` - Retrieve all debug data
 - `POST /debug-data` - Send debug data to server
 - `/mcp/*` - MCP tools endpoints (mounted)

-## 🚀 Status: Production Ready

-The VS Code Debug MCP setup has been thoroughly tested and is ready for use in development workflows.
-All components are functioning correctly and the data flow has been verified end-to-end.